ZanichelliEditore/design-system/src/components/z-color-picker/readme.md

 ### `setFocus() => Promise<void>`

-Focus to the first color button and make the container non-tabbable.
+Focuses the selected or first enabled color button and makes the container non-tabbable.

 #### Returns